Devinterview-io/llms-interview-questions/README.md

 tokenizer = BertTokenizer.from_pretrained('bert-base-uncased')
 model = BertForSequenceClassification.from_pretrained('bert-base-uncased')

-# Prepare text and convert to token IDs
+# Prepare text and convert it to token IDs
 text = "Movie was not good, very disappointing" inputs = tokenizer(text, return_tensors="pt", padding=True, truncation=True)